arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 The decor object can have default values for properties, which can then be overridden on specific regions.
-It is in general better to explicitly set all the default properties of your cell, to avoid the confusion to having simulator-specific default values.
-This will therefore be our first step:
+It is in general better to explicitly set all the default properties of your cell, to avoid the confusion of having simulator-specific default values.
+This will, therefore, be our first step:

 .. literalinclude:: ../../python/example/single_cell_detailed.py
    :language: python
    :lines: 48-62

-We have set the default initial membrane voltage mV; the default initial temperature; the default axial resistivity to; and the default membrane capacitance to.
+We have set the default initial membrane voltage mV, the default initial temperature, the default axial resistivity, and the default membrane capacitance.
 Also, the initial properties of the *na* and *k* ions have been changed.
 They will be utilized by the density mechanisms that we will be adding shortly.
 For both ions we set the default initial concentration and external concentration measures; and we set the default initial reversal potential.
-For the *na* ion, we additionally indicate the the progression on the reversal potential during the simulation will be dictated by the `Nernst equation
+For the *na* ion, we additionally indicate that the progression on the reversal potential during the simulation will be dictated by the `Nernst equation
 <https://en.wikipedia.org/wiki/Nernst_equation>`_.
 In the case that defaults are
-not set at the cell level, there is also a global default which we will define a bit later.
+not set at the cell level, there is also a global default, which we will define later.

 It happens, however, that we want the temperature of the "custom" region defined in the label dictionary earlier to be colder, and the initial voltage of the